jnewb1/a810-custom-firmware/README.md

 # 70mai A810 Dashcam firmware customizations

+Disclaimer: This software is provided "as is," with no warranties or guarantees.
+The author(s) are not responsible for any damage, data loss, or legal violations resulting from its use.

 |  Rear   |  Front |
 | :------: | :-----: |
 | [![a810_front](docs/810_front.webp)](https://70mai.store/products/dash-cam-a810) | [![a810_rear](docs/810_rear.webp)](https://70mai.store/products/dash-cam-a810) |